Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 (D1)

-Replacing and using in (A2), we transform the first term of the
+in (A2), we transform the first

-equation and then substitute it in (D1):
+term of the equation and then substitute it in (D1):

 .

-We will denote by the stress-energy tensor of the pressure
+We will denote by the

 .

-equations for the acceleration field
+E. Acceleration tensor and equations for the acceleration field

 By definition, the acceleration field appears